In this article

 Not all aligners are covered equally.
 Here’s how coverage varies by brand:

-Many dental insurance plans cover Invisalign aligners the same way they cover braces.
+Many dental insurance plans cover Invisalign treatment the same way they cover braces.

-Your insurance may cover a certain percentage of your Invisalign.
-Or, it may pay for a specific amount.1
+Invisalign insurance coverage depends on your insurance.
+For instance, your insurance may cover a certain percentage of your Invisalign treatment.
+Or, it may pay for a specific amount of the Invisalign cost.1

 Typically, there is a lifetime cap on the amount insurance will pay for orthodontic treatment like Invisalign.